SeekyCt/spm-decomp/spm-headers/README.md

 For use in mods, the `include` and `mod` folders should be added to the include path and an lst from `linker` should be used.
 Mods should include their compiler's standard library headers (do not use `-nostdinc`), though linking it is not required (so `-nostdlib` is fine).

+Optionally, you may wish to add the preprocessor define `RELAX_NAMESPACING` to allow omitting the namespaces (for example, `spm::memory::MemWork` becomes `MemWork`).

 **Warning**: NW4R headers are probably unsafe to use with GCC currently

 # Licensing